liquity/dev/README.md

 _**Critical collateral ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a trove and issues LUSD tokens to their own address.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues LUSD tokens to their own address.
 They “borrow” LUSD tokens against their ETH collateral.

 _**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.

 _**Redemption:**_ the act of swapping LUSD tokens with the system, in return for an equivalent value of ETH.
 Any account with a LUSD token balance may redeem them, whether or not they are a borrower.

-When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral troves, in ascending order of their collateral ratio.
-A redeemer can not selectively target troves with which to swap LUSD for ETH.
+When LUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateral ratio.
+A redeemer can not selectively target Troves with which to swap LUSD for ETH.

-_**Repayment:**_ when a borrower sends LUSD tokens to their own trove, reducing their debt, and increasing their collateral ratio.
+_**Repayment:**_ when a borrower sends LUSD tokens to their own Trove, reducing their debt, and increasing their collateral ratio.

-_**Retrieval:**_ when a borrower with an active trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateral ratio, or closing their trove (if they have zero debt and withdraw all their ETH)
+_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateral ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)

-_**Liquidation:**_ the act of force-closing an undercollateralized trove and redistributing its collateral and debt.
+_**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the ETH distributed to depositors.
-If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active troves with >110% collateral ratio.
+If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateral ratio.

-Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized trove, or batch liquidate troves in ascending order of collateral ratio.
+Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateral ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a trove's ETH collateral, and the dollar value of its LUSD debt.
+_**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH collateral, and the dollar value of its LUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with LUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

-_**Redistribution:**_ assignment of liquidated debt and collateral directly to active troves, in proportion to their collateral.
+_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Troves, in proportion to their collateral.

-_**Pure offset:**_  when a trove's debt is entirely cancelled with LUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.
+_**Pure offset:**_  when a Trove's debt is entirely cancelled with LUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Pool depositors.

-_**Mixed offset and redistribution:**_  When the Stability Pool LUSD only covers a fraction of the liquidated trove's debt.
-This fraction of debt is cancelled with LUSD in the Stability Pool, and an equal fraction of the trove's collateral is assigned to depositors.
-The remaining collateral & debt is redistributed directly to active troves.
+_**Mixed offset and redistribution:**_  When the Stability Pool LUSD only covers a fraction of the liquidated Trove's debt.
+This fraction of debt is cancelled with LUSD in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
+The remaining collateral & debt is redistributed directly to active Troves.

 _**Gas compensation:**_ A refund, in LUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.